BrylleGomez/moodio-watch/README.md

 The smart watch serves two functions: (1) as a wearable user interface of the system which allows the user to view the currently detected mood, read an inspirational quote (based on the mood), start a mood detection reading (using HRM), and control the music playing at home, and (2) as a mood detector via its heart rate monitor (measuring heart rate variability or HRV).
 The smart watch user interface is written in JavaScript using the Tizen Web Application framework.

 ![Mood.io Smart Watch UI Map](https://github.com/BrylleGomez/moodio_watch/blob/working/watch_uimap.png)

+### 3. Web Interface
+The web interface (as seen in the demo video, code in a separate repository) serves as the main interface of the Mood.io system.
+As demonstrated in the attached video, it enables the user to view current mood, weather, and inspirational quote, as well as control music and light level.